PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 10:12:00
+Last updated: 2024-04-06 10:15:55
-Random Quote: What is lost, will be found. - Maura Franklin
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin